Iwakura Tomomi: In exile

+Iwakura's exile lasted from 1862 to 1867.
+Initially, he left for the Nishigamo district’s Reigen Temple, before moving on to Saiho Temple.
+Ultimately, he borrowed the abandoned home of a man by the name of Fujiya Togoro in Northern Kyoto's Iwakura Village until 1867.

-The exile continued for around five years.
-During exile, he had some connections with people who were familiar with politics.
-In Iwakura he wrote many opinions and sent them to the Court or his political companions in Satsuma Domain.
+During his exile, Iwakura wrote many opinions and sent them to the Court or his political companions in Satsuma Domain.
 For example, in 1865, Iwakura showed 'Sōrimeichū'(叢裡鳴虫), a written opinion, to Ōkubo Toshimichi and Komatsu Tatewaki from Satsuma clans.
 He used this title to compare himself to an insect in the grasses.
-Moreover, he sent 'Zoku：Sōrimeichū'(続・叢裡鳴虫) to Ōkubo and Komatsu.
+Moreover, he sent 'Zoku：Sōrimeichū(続・叢裡鳴虫) to Ōkubo and Komatsu.
 He claimed the importance of national unity for external crises.
 He relied on Satsuma clans because he found that they were capable people.
 Also, people from Satsuma clans had connections with the imperial court, so Iwakura tried to get them to send his written opinions to the imperial court.
 Responses of Nijō Nariyuki, a Kanpaku, and Satsuma clans were subtle.
 Iwakura was away from politics because of the penalty, so there was a difference between the Iwakura's thoughts and the actual political situation.
 In 1866 when Shōgun Iemochi died, Iwakura attempted to have the Court seize political initiative.
 He tried to gather daimyō under the name of the Court but failed.
 When the Emperor Kōmei died the next year, there was a rumor Iwakura had plotted to murder the emperor with poison, but he escaped arrest.
 After the Kinmon incident, he returned to normal life, and his innocence was proved.

-On October 15th, 1867, the shogunate, Tokugawa Yoshinobu returned his power to the imperial court.
+On October 15th, 1867, the shogun, Tokugawa Yoshinobu returned his power to the imperial court.
 Yoshinobu worried about the external crisis and recognized the importance of national unity.
 In this situation, Ōkubo planned the coup that abolished the shogunate and sekkan systems.
 On December 8th, Iwakura participated in the kogosho meeting and talked about the disposal of Yoshinobu.
 During this meeting, Yamauchi Yōdō shouted, claiming that they should let Yoshinobu participate in this meeting and criticized a coup.
 It is a famous episode that Iwakura scolded Yamauchi because his attitude was rude, but this episode is a fiction.
 In fact, Iwakura could not easily convince Yamauchi, and their discussion was continued for the long term.
 Finally, Iwakura and Ōkubo convinced those who opposed the disposal of Yoshinobu.

 With Ōkubo Toshimichi and Saigō Takamori, on January 3, 1868, he engineered the seizure of the Kyoto Imperial Palace by forces loyal to Satsuma and Chōshū, thus initiating the Meiji Restoration.
 He commissioned Imperial banners with the sun and moon on a red field, which helped ensure that the encounters of the Meiji Restoration were generally bloodless affairs.